Skip to Content

 Hang out in Jubilee Park

-Catch a few rays in this pretty little park perched on top of Canary Wharf Station.
-It’s relatively small but the sculptures, water features and grassy spots make it a nice place to hangout when the sun’s shining.
+It’s relatively small but the sculptures, water features and grassy spots make it a nice place to hang out when the sun’s shining.

 Catch a Film at the Everyman Cinema

-Skip the multi-plex horror around the corner and catch a flick at the cosy Everyman Cinema in Crossrail Place.
+Skip the multiplex horror around the corner and catch a flick at the cosy Everyman Cinema in Crossrail Place.
 As with all Everymans, this cinema is kitted out with plush sofas, cushions and a full bar to elevate your film-watching experience.
+Not only that, you have the choice of the best films, great food, and if you’re lucky, drinks served to your sofa.

 Shoot Clay Pigeons

-Here’s a novelty idea for a bar.
+Here’s a novel idea for a bar.
 You can get drunk at a clay pigeon shoot.
 Ok, we should add that they don’t have real guns – this is Britain after all.

 Well, at Fair Game you can relive those wonderful childhood moments shame free as an adult.
 They’ve set up a giant arcade and fun fair and added a few bits and bobs to really up the stakes.